The 10 Best Free Photo Editing Software – 2021

 Paid version: InPixio Photo Editor PRO for $19.99

-BeFunky offers easy-to-use photo editing tools that enable users of all levels to easily achieve professional results.
+BeFunky offers easy-to-use photo editing tools that enable users of all levels to achieve professional results.
 Its interface is uncluttered and user-friendly, making it easy to find the right tools and see the effects on the image in real-time.
-All edits can be seen in the image’s history, and users can easily undo or redo if necessary.
+All edits can be seen in the image’s history, and users can undo or redo the changes if necessary.

 As for the collage and design sections, both display a long list of fully customizable templates for users to choose from.
 All three products are offered on BeFunky mobile, which is also available for free or with a premium subscription.